 Joanne has devoted much of her career to advising nonprofits and has served on a number of boards.
 She has been listed in Who's Who in the Law, New York Super Lawyers, and Legal 500.

-Doug Henson is the Senior Vice President, Retail for The Vitamin Shoppe.
-In this capacity, he is responsible for sales and operations for all The Vitamin Shoppe retail stores as well as Loss Prevention.
+Doug Henson served as the Senior Vice President, Retail for The Vitamin Shoppe.
+In this capacity, he was responsible for sales and operations for all The Vitamin Shoppe retail stores as well as Loss Prevention.
 Mr. Henson joined the company in 2010.

 Prior to joining The Vitamin Shoppe, Mr. Henson spent 14 years at Toys “R Us, Inc where he was Regional Vice President.
 His other positions included; District Manager at Babies “R” Us, Director of Store Operations at Babies “R” Us and Regional Vice President of Babies “R” Us.
 He began his career at Wal-Mart in retail management.